NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 1. Non functional / pre-production / live-like environment
 1. Production environment

-Manual deployments should be restricted whereever possible, even in development environments automation of deployments and the ability to rapidly spin up and down environments is key, manua deployments can lead to infrastructure being left running and potential issues with deployments that are costly to identify and resolve.
+Manual deployments should be restricted whereever possible, even in development environments automation of deployments and the ability to rapidly spin up and down environments is key, manual deployments can lead to infrastructure being left running and potential issues with deployments that are costly to identify and resolve.
 The pre-production environment must be used to test deployments to ensure that the new release will go smoothly into the production environment.

 Other things worth considering are whether the team requires a different testing environment for any manual/accessibility testing (but think how this can be automated in the CI/CD pipeline).
 Does the project require supplier testing against the latest version before it is promoted to production, and is a separate environment required for this?
+Development teams should also consider the implications on their spend of multiple environments, particularly where there is a high reliance on Cloud-based testing environments in large Programmes.
+Teams should implement controls to shut down environments and should give particular thought to the frequency and duration of ephemeral environments.

 Finally, development teams must ensure that no lower environment (e.g., dev, test) has access to a higher environment (e.g., preprod/production).
 It is an anti-pattern to push artefacts up to a higher environment from a lower one, or to run a deployment runner instance in dev that deploys to production.
 Development teams must always use a pull model from their higher-level environments.
 Development teams should adopt a "management" account to perform deployment / orchestration activities to prevent cross environment communication / interactions.